 The New Hampshire Food Bank works to distribute millions of pounds of food to our partner agencies each year.
-If you are in need of food, please contact your local Food Pantry or call a SNAP Outreach Coordinator who can assist you in applying for SNAP (Food Stamps) at 603-669-9725 ext.
-1124.
+If you are in need of food, please contact your local Food Pantry or call our SNAP Outreach Coordinator who can assist you in applying for SNAP (Food Stamps) at 603-669-9725 ext.
+1147.
 You can also apply for Food Stamps online at www.nhfoodbank.org/nheasy.

 The New Hampshire Food Bank’s registered agencies consist of a number of different types of direct service programs.
 The service for which you are searching will dictate which type of agency you should contact.

 - Agencies and Food Programs: The New Hampshire Food Bank distributes food to qualifying charitable agencies, most of which provide food directly to needy clients through food programs.
 Some agencies operate single-type and single-site food programs, while others operate food programs at multiple sites and sometimes operate several types of food programs.